TaiXeflar/VSCode-Dev-Setup/Endnotes.md

     - NVIDIA CUDA 11.7

  - Test Logs:
-   - Tested Done in Windows 10 21H2 enviroment at 2022/9/25.
+   - Tested Done by TaiXeflar in Windows 10 21H2 enviroment at 2022/9/25.
-   - Tested Done in Windows 11 22H2 enviroment at 2022/9/27.
+   - Tested Done by TaiXeflar in Windows 11 22H2 enviroment at 2022/9/27.
-   - Tested Done on various platform (ASUS TUF A15 2022) in Windows 11 21H1 enviroment at 2022/10/1.
+   - Tested Done by TaiXeflar on various platform (ASUS TUF A15 2022) in Windows 11 21H1 enviroment at 2022/10/1.

-## Repository Contributors:
+## Repository Test - macOS Enviroment

- - TaiXeflar.
-National Taiwan Ocean University MEI Bachelor 4A
- - Ian Chang.
-National Chiayi University Electrophysics Department Bachelor 3A
+ - (Hardware details still in confirm progress)

 ## Contributors.Workspace.Share - OST
 We played these BGM while we contributors build this repository: